copperdogma/next-authjs-psql-base-template/SETUP.md

 # Setting Up Your Project

-This template provides a starting point for building a Next.js application with Firebase Authentication and PostgreSQL.
+This template provides a starting point for building a Next.js application with NextAuth.js Authentication (using PostgreSQL for user data) and PostgreSQL for general database needs.
 Follow these steps to get started with your new project.

 ## Quick Start